 A federal law, the Real Estate Settlement Procedures Act (RESPA), requires mortgage lenders, loan servicers, and brokers to give borrowers certain disclosures regarding the nature and costs related to buying real estate.

-RESPA also requires servicers to provide borrowers with information about their loan and to correct errors if a borrower makes a qualified written request.
+RESPA also requires servicers to provide borrowers with information about their loans and to correct errors if a borrower makes a qualified written request.
 If the servicer doesn't comply with your request, you can sue and recover money damages.

 Making a qualified written request can also be very useful if you're facing a foreclosure.

-A qualified written request (QWR), is a written request sent to the servicer that:
+A qualified written request (QWR) is a written request sent to the servicer that:

 To qualify as a QWR, the letter must enable the servicer to be able to identify the borrower's loan account, as well as include a statement of the reasons why the borrower believes that the account is in error or a detailed description of the information the borrower is seeking.